-If you look at the social networks such as Flickr or Instagram, you can clearly observe the influence of the photographic reality thanks to hashtags.
-Through these influents medias, the problem of the interpretation coming with observation (what do I observe ?) is solved by using hashtags.
-Photography has always been categorised, though, with denominations such as « nature » or « nude ».
+If you look at social networks such as Flickr or Instagram, you can clearly observe the influence of photographic reality thanks to hashtags.
+Through these influents media, the problem of the interpretation coming with observation (what do I observe ?) is solved by using hashtags.
+Photography has always been categorized, though, with denominations such as “nature” or “nude”.
 Now, images are summarized as meaningless clouds made of thousands of detailed sub-categories.
 So, the most used hashtags so far in 2016 are #AskRachel and #PrayForParis.
 Now, photographies get their meaning through keywords and no more thanks to the image itself.
 And these keywords become the base used for the creation of new identical images, replicating themselves.

 To create these images, I proceeded as follows :

 - I started with a drawing of each image, using the image I had in mind while reading Win’s poems.
 Each image represents a man of her past.
 Using this drawing as a model, I created the first collage from images I found on the internet with photoshop.
 This first collage (Collage 1) was my own vision of each poem.

 - I looked for images on Flickr and Instagram using keywords that were mentioned in her poems, such as “west coast” or “farewell” to understand what was the common representation perceived through these words.
 Following the same method as for the first collage, I created a second collage, the “common collage” (Collage 2).

 - I created a third collage (Collage 3) by merging arbitrarily fragments of Collage 1 and 2.